sukeniklab/CHE600/Class_18/README.md

 3. [Using pre-written classes](#using-classes-effectively)
 4. [Independent work](#independent-work)

-Takehome lessons:

-1. Some strategies for understanding a pre-written program
-2. Expanding our use of OOP in python
-3. A simple evolutionary algorithm

 # The iterated prisoner’s dillema:

 The [prisoner’s dilemma](http://en.wikipedia.org/wiki/Prisoner's_dilemma) (PD) is a “game” in which two players are asked to cooperate or defect in a particular transaction, with the following payoff matrix: